dfriend21/quadtree/README.md

 original classes with the necessary Rcpp functionality without having to make any changes to the underlying C++ code.

-I added the R code later because I wanted a way to access the functions in a way that more closely resembles typical R syntax - this will hopefully make it more intuitive for R users to work with.
+I added most of the R code later because I wanted a way to access the functions in a way that more closely resembles typical R syntax - this will hopefully make it more intuitive for R users to work with.

 Overall, the structure works fairly well, but I wonder if it’s overly complicated.
 I’m worried my desire to keep the C++ code independent of